profjdbayliss/RIT-Resilience-Game/README.md

 ### Set up:
 Start with 1 Red Player and up to 4 Blue Players.
 Another Red Player should join the game for every fifth Blue Player added.

 Every Blue Player will control a Sector with 3 Facilities each.
 Each Facility will have different Sector Products and Resistance Points.
-All players will have 2 Meeples of each color with Red Players having an additional Colorless Meeple.
+All players will have 2 Workers of each color with Red Players having an additional Colorless Worker.

 All players begin play by drawing 5 cards from their decks